tldr-pages/tldr/pages/common/speedtest.md

 # speedtest

 > Official command-line interface for testing internet bandwidth using <https://speedtest.net>.
 > Note: some platforms link `speedtest` to `speedtest-cli` or other tools like `librespeed`, which can also be installed as `speedtest` on certain linux distributions.
-Ensure you have the official Ookla CLI installed from <https://www.speedtest.net/apps/cli> for these examples to work.
 > More information: <https://www.speedtest.net/apps/cli>.

 - Run a speed test: